Data Security and Integrity

 To this end, Sensat is both Cyber Essentials and ISO 27001:2013 certified, with more certifications to follow as the Sensat group grows.

 Applicable certificates are available upon request.
 In addition, in certain circumstances, a summary of the latest penetration test can be made available under Sensat NDA.

-For these purposes, and unless otherwise defined herein, defined terms shall have the meaning given to them in the Sensat Platform General Terms and Conditions.
+For these purposes, and unless otherwise defined herein, defined terms shall have the meaning given to them in the Sensat Platform Terms.

 How does Sensat handle and process Customer Materials?